tartieret/Self-driving-car---Behavioral-Cloning-/README.md

 The goals / steps of this project are the following:

-- Use the simulator to collect data of good driving behavior
+- Use a simulator to collect data of good driving behavior
-- Build, a convolution neural network in Keras that predicts steering angles from images
+- Build a convolution neural network in Keras that predicts steering angles from images
-- Train and validate the model with a training and validation set
+- Train and validate the model
-- Test that the model successfully drives around track one without leaving the road
+- Test that the model successfully drives around a track without leaving the road
-- Summarize the results with a written report

 [image1]: ./images/img1.jpg
 [image2]: ./images/img2.jpg
 [image3]: ./images/img3.jpg
 [video]: ./video.mp4 "Video"

-### 2.Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-I use the NVIDIA architecture as my deep learning model.
+I implemented an architecture defined by NVIDIA as my deep learning model.
 It consists of a normalization layer, followed by 5 convolution layers, followed by 4 fully connected layers.

 The model includes RELU layers to introduce nonlinearity and the data is normalized in the model using a Keras lambda layer.

-### 3.Attempts to reduce overfitting in the model

 The data was randomly split between training (80%) and cross validation (20%) datasets in order to prevent orverfitting.
 I also trained the model on images coming from the two tracks available in order to help it to generalize.

-### 4.Model parameter tuning

-The model used an Adam optimizer, so the learning rate was not tuned manually.

-### 5.Appropriate training data
+### Training data

 Training data was chosen to keep the vehicle driving on the road.
 I used the following combination: